SambitAmanta/event-management/README.md

 This project is a social media application focused on user experience and content discovery.

 # Features
+User Authentication:
-User Authentication: Secure user login and registration with Clerk.
+Secure user login and registration with Clerk.

 Content Management:
 Create and edit posts with text, images, and videos.
 Like and save posts for easy access.
 Explore a personalized feed of content from followed users and trending topics.

 User Profiles:
 View and edit profile information.
 See a list of created, liked, and saved content.

 Community Building:
 Follow other users to see their posts.
 Search for users and content.

 Intuitive Interface:
 Responsive design for seamless mobile experience.
 User-friendly interface for creating and interacting with content.

+Notifications:
-Notifications: Send notifications about likes, comments, and other activities.
+Send notifications about likes, comments, and other activities.

-Chat Functionality: Implement a real-time chat feature for direct messaging.
-Content Moderation System: Tools to report and manage inappropriate content.
+Content Moderation System:
+Tools to report and manage inappropriate content.

+Story Feature:
-Story Feature: Allow users to share temporary photo and video stories.
+Allow users to share temporary photo and video stories.
-Group Functionality: Create and manage private or public groups for discussions and sharing.

 # Technologies Used
 Node.js